 “These umpteenth murders illustrate the increasing number of violations against defenders in the DR Congo.
 Protection International urges the Congolese authorities at all levels to urgently increase their efforts to protect human rights defenders and bring to justice those responsible for these heinous acts.
 To do otherwise encourages impunity,” said Susan Muriungi, Regional Director of Protection International Africa.

-The authorities of the DR Congo have the obligation to protect both women and men human rights defenders against any form of violation of their most fundamental rights.
+The authorities of the DR Congo should protect both women’s and men’s human rights defenders against any form of violation of their most fundamental rights.
 The authorities must ensure that W/HRDs are granted the possibility to exercise their right to defend human rights in conditions guaranteeing their physical integrity.

 It is for this reason that Protection International urges the Congolese authorities to:

 - Conduct a rigorous and transparent ongoing investigation into the alleged perpetrators of the assassination of Freddy Kambale to ensure accountability at all levels;

 - Promptly launch a judicial investigation into the murder of Patrick Shako to identify those responsible and bring them to justice;

 - Immediately and unconditionally, release the human rights defenders currently imprisoned, including those in pre-trial detention;

 - Lift current restrictions on freedom of expression, demonstration, and press freedom;